 Giant Horsetail Is an Invasive Weed

-Don’t let people tell you that horsetail in a container will be O.K.
-All it takes is for one stalk to break off, blow away without you noticing, root in your yard and take over.
+Don’t let people tell you that horsetail in a container will be okay.
+All it takes is for one stalk to break off and blow away without you noticing.
+That stalk can root in your yard and take over.
 It can spread underneath your driveway to the other side, and go deep under concrete fence footings to reach your neighbor’s house.
 I found it traveling under concrete at distances of up to 20 feet.

 This will create a huge problem for you and potentially your neighbors.
 I would estimate that a handful of plants has cost thousands of dollars in trouble.